This holiday season, take time to celebrate what gives your life structure and stability — your 206 bones!

 How to Make:

-- Thread chunks of papaya, kiwifruit and strawberries onto skewers.
+- Thread chunks of papaya, kiwifruit and strawberries on skewers.

 - Add tiny white marshmallows and dried red cranberries between.